Chibikuri/qiskit-lecture/PITCHME.md

 in `test/test.py`
 ---

-If the result of `test.py` is like following, your setting is done.
+If the result of `test.py` is following, your setting is done.

 ![setting](./image/testresult.png)
 ---